 What happens in an Osteopathic appointment?

-The initial appointment is normally up to 1 hour long, this is because we start by taking a full case history which includes : what reason you have come to see me, previous history- operations, medications, fractures or injuries.
+The initial appointment is normally up to 1 hour long, this is because we start by taking a full case history which includes : what reason you have come to see the osteopath, previous history- operations, medications, fractures or injuries.

-Then I will leave the room and ask you to get undressed down to your underwear/ shorts / loose clothing (dependent on what is comfortable for you).
+Then the practitioner will ask you to get undressed down to your underwear/ shorts / loose clothing (dependent on what is comfortable for you) There is a discrete changing area provided.

-Then I will observe how you are standing, see how your body is moving around the symptoms you have reported and how tight muscles are.
-I will also use more specific and specialised testing to come to a working diagnosis.
-We will then discuss what the findings show and if you are happy with the treatment plan suggested I will then treat using gentle articulation of joints, osteopathic manipulation techniques and soft tissue release techniques.
+Then the Osteopath will observe how you are standing, see how your body is moving around the symptoms you have reported and how tight muscles are.
+Your practitioner will also use more specific and specialised testing to come to a working diagnosis.
+They will then discuss what the findings show and if you are happy and consent to the treatment plan suggested, the practitioner will then treat using a combination gentle articulation of joints, osteopathic manipulation techniques and soft tissue release techniques.

-After the treatment, I will give advice as appropriate to each patients unique presentation e.g. exercises, cold or hot treatment advice.
+After the treatment, your practitioner will give advice as appropriate to each patients unique presentation e.g. exercises, cold or hot treatment advice etc.

 What training does an Osteopath have?